snipekitty/fnfcbe/README.md

 ## To-do list
 *anything that is "removed" may be a togglable option or something that is unloaded instead of removed entirely*

-- Replacing laggy "erect" maps with original versions
+- Replacing laggy "erect" maps with original versions - Doesn't make a difference
 - Allow certain debug keys without debug mode, and unlock all songs and characters automatically (so basically just weekend stuff)
 - Remove special effects/shaders that lag game
 - Removing rain from weekend songs